 Dealing with physical and mental impacts.

-Anorexia Nervosa has taken a lot from me not only as an adult, but also as a child.
+Anorexia Nervosa has taken a lot from me not only as an adult but also as a child.
 I’ve lost my teenage years, relationships with friends and family, missed out on social events, lost confidence and most importantly, I’ve lost myself.
-The trauma caused by Anorexia Nervosa has left me so damaged that in December ‘18 I suffered from a breakdown.
-In hindsight, it’s not surprising considering the pressure I’d put myself under.
-Consequently, this meant that I could no longer work and so I was signed off on sick leave. *I’d later leave that job in June ’19 after the death of my grandfather.
+The trauma caused by anorexia nervosa has left me so damaged that in December of twenty eighteen, I suffered from a breakdown.
+It’s not surprising considering the pressure I’d put myself under.
+Consequently, this meant that I could no longer work and so I was signed off on sick leave.

-Anorexia and the impacts of such can become so complex that it can be difficult for non-sufferers to understand.
+Anorexia and its impacts can become so complex that it can be difficult for non-sufferers to understand.
 So, in order to cover all areas and to keep it simple, I’m going to keep this relatively short.
 This is by no means a definitive list nor is it true of all those who suffer from anorexia nervosa.

 My memory has been severely impacted.